-- (2) The child meets the requirements set forth in this subdivision: Provided, That the county superintendent may, after a showing of probable cause, seek from the circuit court of the county an order denying home instruction of the child.
-The order may be granted upon a showing of clear and convincing evidence that the child will suffer neglect in his or her education or that there are other compelling reasons to deny home instruction. - (A) Upon commencing home instruction under this section the parent of a child receiving home instruction shall present to the county superintendent or county board a notice of intent to provide home instruction that includes the name, address, and age of any child of compulsory school age to be instructed and assurance that the child shall receive instruction in reading, language, mathematics, science, and social studies, and that the child shall be assessed annually in accordance with this subdivision.
-The person providing home instruction shall notify the county superintendent upon termination of home instruction for a child who is of compulsory attendance age.
-Upon establishing residence in a new county, the person providing home instruction shall notify the previous county superintendent and submit a new notice of intent to the superintendent of the new county of residence: Provided, That if a child is enrolled in a public school, notice of intent to provide home instruction shall be given on or before the date home instruction is to begin.
+30 (2) The child meets the requirements set forth in this subdivision: Provided, That the county 31 superintendent may, after a showing of probable cause, seek from the circuit court of the county an 32 order denying home instruction of the child.
+The order may be granted upon a showing of clear and 33 convincing evidence that the child will suffer neglect in his or her education or that there are other 34 compelling reasons to deny home instruction.

+35 (A) Upon commencing home instruction under this section the parent of a child receiving 36 home instruction shall present to the county superintendent or county board a notice of intent to 37 provide home instruction that includes the name, address, and age of any child of compulsory 38 school age to be instructed and assurance that the child shall receive instruction in reading, 39 language, mathematics, science and social studies and that the child shall be assessed annually 40 in accordance with this subdivision.
+The person providing home instruction shall notify the county 41 superintendent upon termination of home instruction for a child who is of compulsory attendance 42 age.
+Upon establishing residence in a new county, the person providing home instruction shall 43 notify the previous county superintendent and submit a new notice of intent to the superintendent 44 of the new county of residence: Provided, That if a child is enrolled in a public school, notice of 45 intent to provide home instruction shall be given on or before the date home instruction is to begin.
+46 (B) The person or persons providing home instruction shall submit satisfactory evidence of 47 a high school diploma or equivalent, or a post-secondary degree or certificate from a regionally accredited institution or from an institution of higher education that has been authorized to confer a post-secondary degree or certificate in West Virginia by the West Virginia Council for Community and Technical College Education or by the West Virginia Higher Education Policy Commission.